Julia-Quan/hello-world/README.md

 # hello-world
 just a try

-I am new to the Github~
+lllll,I am new to the Github~

+HOPE TO BE BETTER